Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 ===================================

-[Universal Viewer] is a plugin for [Omeka] that adds the [IIIF] specifications in order to serve images like a simple [IIP Image] server, and the [UniversalViewer], a unified online player for any file.
+[Universal Viewer] is a plugin for [Omeka] that adds the [IIIF] specifications in order to serve images like a simple image server, similar to a basic [IIP Image], and the [UniversalViewer], a unified online player for any file.
 It can display books, images, maps, audio, movies, pdf, 3D, and anything else as long as the appropriate extension is installed.
 Rotation, zoom, inside search, etc. may be managed too.
 Dynamic lists of records may be used, for example for browse pages.

 The full specifications of the [International Image Interoperability Framework] standard are supported (level 2), so any widget that supports it can use it.